In response to the need for distance learning resource materials, we have quickly created this video on Building a

-In response to the need for distance learning resource materials, we have quickly created this video on Building a

 - To begin adding questions and building your answer key, select Add.

-- To quickly create a large of number of questions of a single item type, select Quick Entry.
+- To quickly create multiples of different item types, select Quick Entry.

 - Review and manage your flex assessment tools and options by selecting Settings.

 - When at least one answer is created, you will have the ability to Preview the student portal view of your assessment.

 - When finished with building the answer key, select Done.